C2SP/wycheproof/doc/rsa.md

 [[NIST-SP800-131A]](bib.md#nist-sp800-131a).
 The use of PKCS #1 v1.5 is by
 itself considered to be a vulnerability (e.g., CVE-2021-41096)

+The tests in Wycheproof can only check if the cryptographic primitive is implemented correctly or if it leaks unnecessary information.
+The tests do not check if the caller mishandles the decryption and thus provides a PKCS-1 oracle.

 **Bugs**

+Here are a few typical bugs that were contained in old versions of crypto
+libraries:

 *   Libraries should not throw distinguishable exceptions when the padding is incorrect.
 E.g. Bouncycastle before version 1.56 did throw either